kose-y/DistStat.jl/examples/README.md

 ## Running Benchmarks

 For our experiments in Section 5, we used Julia version 1.2.0.
-You can either use the older version used for our experiments by checking out the tag `experiment` of this repository, or use the recent set of package by using the `master` branch.
+You can either use the older version used for our experiments by checking out the tag `experiment` of this repository, or use the recent set of packages by using the `master` branch.

 ### Multi-GPU